lawrencesim/templatize-python/more/sections/README.md

 ### Section value evaluation

 The data bound to a section tag is evaluated for 'truthiness'.
-Values of `undefined`, `null`, an empty string or a string composed only of whitespace, an empty array, and `0` evaluate as false (though in certain cases you may want to [treat 0-values as true](#treating-zero-values-as-true)).
+Values of `None`, an empty string or a string composed only of whitespace, an empty list, and `0` evaluate as False (though in certain cases you may want to [treat 0-values as true](#treating-zero-values-as-true)).
 Otherwise, as long as data-binding for section evaluates to true, it will be treated as such.
 You may use this as a shortcut for both displaying the section and formatting its value.

 &nbsp;